shopsys/shopsys/docs/storefront/tailwind.md

   ]
 ```

-This allows you to use Tailwind IntelliSense also in variables (not only in `className` props).
-Name of the variable needs to be consisted of the `TwClass` string (like `childrenTwClass`) It is useful for several cases:
+This allows you to use Tailwind IntelliSense also in variables (not olny in `className` props).
+Name of the variable needs to consist of the `TwClass` string (like `childrenTwClass`) It is useful for several cases:

-- Where you have to pass multiple classNames to the component.
-For example `className` for wrapper and at the same time `className` for child components in the loop.
+- When you have to pass multiple classNames to a component.
+For example `className` for a wrapper and at the same time `className` for a child component in a loop.

 ```tsx
 const simpleNavigationItemTwClass = 'lg:justify-center text-center'